catzy007/UMBRELLA-SERVER/README.md

 this script intended to turn a computer into wifi ap and become server of dota1 cs cz, ppsspp and so on.

-and no. the version 17 never coming... because unknown reason
+~~and no. the version 17 never coming... because unknown reason~~ and yes version 17 is coming. it's rewritten in C and uses devcpp to make.